agarciadom/sodmt/README.md

 ## Basic usage

-For a full discussion, please check the PhD thesis and viva slides (both mostly in English) from the University of Cádiz's institutional repository, [here](http://rodin.uca.es/xmlui/handle/10498/15965).
+For a full discussion, please check the [PhD thesis and viva slides](https://rodin.uca.es/handle/10498/15965) (both mostly in English) from the University of Cádiz's institutional repository.

 Please start by opening the `ws.profile/model.profile.di` and `wsdl.profile/model.profile.di` files, to set up the WS and WSDL Papyrus profiles before opening any other models.